Academic standards and quality of educational provision at the University of Chester have been praised in a report by a higher education watchdog.

-The Quality Assurance Agency (QAA) has issued its findings from an institutional audit carried out at the university in March.
+On Friday (July 30, 2010) the Quality Assurance Agency (QAA) issues its findings from an institutional audit carried out at the University in March.

 The audit team has commended the University of Chester for its good practice in ensuring standards and enhancing the quality of learning opportunities, the supportive relationships that underpin the learning and working in the institution and the strength of its partnership work which was described as ‘exemplary’.